dgryski/go-perfbook/performance.md

 uncontended processor cache.
 (See graphs 4 and 5 in the Jump Hash paper)

 TODO: how to simulate a contended cache, show incremental cost
+TODO: sync.Map as a Go-ish example of cache-contention addressing

 Another aspect to consider is data-transfer time.
 Generally network and disk access is very slow, and so being able to load a compressed chunk will be